Find the Best Egress Window Contractors for Your Business

 Attempting an egress window installation in New York City without the proper permits is a serious mistake that can lead to fines, forced removal of work, and complications when selling your home.
 The process is managed by the NYC Department of Buildings (DOB).

 - Plan Preparation: You or your contractor will need to file detailed plans showing the proposed location, dimensions, and structural details of the new window and well.
-For most projects, especially those involving structural changes to the foundation wall, these plans must be prepared and stamped by a licensed architect or engineer 2.
+For most projects, especially those involving structural changes to the foundation wall, these plans must be prepared and stamped by a licensed architect or engineer.

 - Permit Application: The stamped plans are submitted to the DOB as part of an Alteration Type 2 application.
 The DOB reviews the application for compliance with all zoning, construction, and energy codes.

-Find the perfect egress window replacement & installation for your needs
+Find the perfect egress window contractors for your needs

 Get personalized recommendations and expert advice